netw0rm/atlaskit/packages/ak-component-base/docs/USAGE.md

 });
 ```

+As you can see, one count will increment every millisecond and the other, every second.
+The main things to notice here are:
+* Injecting the `Component` and `prop` dependencies
+* `class extends Base`
+* Using `Object.assign` with `super.props` so that we don't override the `Base` component's props
+* Using `super.updated`, technically only required if you have an `updated` callback already, otherwise this will be called for you anyway.

-By extending `ak-component-base` the Counter component now also has the `override` prop.
+By doing this the `Counter` component now also has the `override` prop.

 #### App Component